Skip to main content

 Purnima Qamar B.S.
 Headshot

 Purnima Qamar, BS (she/her/hers) Before joining the group, Purnima graduated from the University of California, Riverside with a degree in Psychology.
-Her prior research focused on the unique impacts of elicited state and trait anxiety symptoms on neural functional connectivity in minoritized children.
-She is interested in neural identifiers of threat biases in pediatric samples with anxiety, especially among ethnically diverse youth, and discovering how such work can inform clinical interventions.
+Her prior research focused on the unique impacts of state and trait anxiety on neural functional connectivity in minoritized children.
+She is interested in the neural and socioemotional mechanisms conferring risk and resilience in children who have experienced adversity, especially among ethnically diverse youth, to ultimately inform targeted clinical interventions.
+Additionally, she is interested in the developmental trajectories of anxiety and comorbid psychopathologies.
 Following her time at SDAN, Purnima aims to pursue a PhD in Clinical Psychology.

 Clinical Operations Managers